ufidon/eth/labs/lab01/README.md

 ## 2. Tasks
 ### Task 1: Lowering security settings
-Follow the reference, there could be some differences between Windows server 2016 and Windows server 2019.
+Follow Task2 of the [reference](https://samsclass.info/123/proj10/123p2win.htm), there could be some differences between Windows server 2016 and Windows server 2019.
 Run all commands as Administrator.
 For each security setting, take two screenshots:
 * one shows the security if on
 * the other one shows the security setting is off